-The final day of the championships begin with the preliminaries at 10 a.m. followed by the finals round at 6 p.m.
+The final six events will take place tomorrow as the preliminaries begin at 10 a.m. followed by the finals round at 6 p.m.
 The traditional Senior Recognition ceremony will begin at 5:30 p.m.

 2010 CAC Swimming Championships